nachogoca/blog/content/posts/how-to-write-map-reduce-in-go.en.md

 alpha ["1", "1"]
 ```

-Reduce will count all ocurrences of the values, for each key (word).
+Reduce will count all occurrences of the values, for each key (word).
 And generate the desired output:

 ```
 alpha "2"